LaunchCodeEducation/java-web-development/src/chapters/tools-in-intelliJ/gradle.rst

    Open your ``build.gradle`` file and look at each section.

-For better organization, Gradle holds all plugins, tasks, dependencies, configurations, repos, and tests in their own methods as needed.
+Gradle holds all plugins, tasks, dependencies, configurations, repos, and tests in methods, as needed, for better organization.
 To create your own or import from outside sources, you add code to the appropriate method.

 ``tasks`` and ``plugins``